socomsystems/documentation/admin_manual/issues/general_troubleshooting.rst

 ``https://example.com/nextcloud/remote.php/dav``
 ``https://example.com/nextcloud/public.php?service=webfinger``

-For the first case the :file:`.htaccess` file shipped with Nextcloud should do this work for you when you're running Apache.
+For the first case the :file:`.htaccess` file shipped with cyfrSpaces should do this work for you when you're running Apache.
 You need to make sure that your Web server is using this file.
 Additionally, you need the mod_rewrite Apache module installed to process these redirects.
 When running Nginx please refer to :doc:`../installation/nginx`.

-If your Nextcloud instance is installed in a subfolder called ``nextcloud`` and you're running Apache create or edit the :file:`.htaccess` file within the document root of your Web server and add the following lines::
+If your cyfrSpaces instance is installed in a subfolder called ``nextcloud`` and you're running Apache create or edit the :file:`.htaccess` file within the document root of your Web server and add the following lines::